hth313/boost41/doc/introduction.rst

 register.
 Using the buffer stack will also allocate memory from the free area.

-Apart from this, it does not impose any restrictions on the environment and will run comfortable on any HP-41C, HP-41CV, HP-41CX or HP-41CL.
+Boost does not impose any restrictions apart from this and will run comfortable on any HP-41C, HP-41CV, HP-41CX, HP-41CL and DM41X.

 The XROM number used by this module is 6.